xtevenx/ProRankings/TEMPLATE.md

 Rating List for Major Regions
 -----------------------------

 This table contains rating data for all major region teams.
+The RD represents the "rating deviation", which roughly represents how confident the rating system is in its rating estimate for that team.

 {{ RatingTable }}